blocknetdx/exrproxy-env/README.md

 docker-compose -f "docker-compose.yml" up -d --build
 ```

-1. Clone this repo
-Using the command from below you can clone the repo with XQuery submodule
+2. Clone this repo - using the command below you can clone this repo with XQuery submodule

 ```
 git clone --recursive https://github.com/blocknetdx/exrproxy-env.git